DevOpsVisions/wordpress-automation-toolkit/docs/technical-guides/deploy-wordpress-azure-vm.md

-# Deploying or Restoring WordPress with LMS Plugin on an Azure VM
+# Deploying or Restoring WordPress on an Azure VM

 This guide provides a comprehensive walkthrough for setting up a testing environment on Azure by deploying or restoring WordPress on an Ubuntu VM.
 The instructions cover preparing a LAMP stack environment, configuring essential components, and deploying the WordPress application.
 Follow these steps to ensure a smooth deployment and configuration process for testing purposes.